Porter scores 50, Rockets stun Bucks after Giannis exits

 - Oops!Something went wrong.Please try again later.

-HOUSTON (AP) — Kevin Porter Jr. scored a career-high 50 points, and the NBA-worst Houston Rockets beat the Milwaukee Bucks 143-136 on Thursday night after Giannis Antetokounmpo left less than a minute into the game with an apparent ankle injury.
+HOUSTON (AP) Kevin Porter Jr. scored a career-high 50 points, and the NBA-worst Houston Rockets beat the Milwaukee Bucks 143-136 on Thursday night after Giannis Antetokounmpo left less than a minute into the game with a sprained ankle.

 Houston snapped a five-game losing streak on the back of a dazzling performance from Porter, who scored 32 points in the second half and 17 in the fourth quarter.
-His previous career best was 30 points as a rookie with Cleveland last season.
+The 20-year-old's previous career best was 30 points as a rookie with Cleveland last season.

+''After I saw the third 3 go down, I knew it was going to be a special night,'' Porter said. ''It was all up to me.
+I just stayed aggressive, and it was a good night.''

 Antetokounmpo entered the game listed as probable with a right ankle sprain.